-- Construct TM M that first h - Construct TM M that first behaves on input y like M_w on the empty tape (independently of what y is). - Afterwards (if that computation terminates!)
+- Construct TM M that first behaves on input y like M_w on the empty tape (independently of what y is). - ▶ Afterwards (if that computation terminates!)
 M clears the tape, creates the start configuration of Q for input y and then simulates Q. - ightharpoonup f(w) is the encoding of this TM M f is total and computable.